 In 1985 John’s daughter Judy Ramsell Howard was invited to join the team and she worked alongside her father and aunt who in turn taught her all about the work and the preparation of remedies.
 Nickie retired in the late 1980s, and John continued to run the Centre along with Judy until his retirement some fifteen years later.
 Judy promised her father to uphold the promises he had made to Nora, and so the legacy continues to the present day.

 Since her father’s retirement, Judy has been the Centre’s Managing Director.
 She and her co-Director, Stefan Ball, who John invited to join them in 1996, run the Centre together, along with more recent members of the team including Judy’s son Sam and daughter Fay.
 Although the Centre is no longer directly responsible for making mother tinctures or the commercialisation of remedies, our involvement in them continues through our work as teachers.

 The Bach Centre exists because Nora Weeks and Victor Bullen and in turn their successors John Ramsell and Nickie Murray and the current team, each promised that they would continue to uphold Dr. Bach’s values.

 But surely life is more complicated now, with so many other things to worry about that didn’t exist in Dr. Bach’s day…

 Anyone is free to look for other ways to work with the remedies, or prepare new essences, or build a variety of constructs of their own.
 Our path is a different one.

 The secret of great sculptors is that they release the figure that is already in the stone, and once it has been released they put down their tools.
 Like the figure in the stone, Dr. Bach discovered the remedies by harnessing the healing potential that was already within the flowers.
-He did not create that potential, and consistently spoke of them not as a personal achievement but as a gift from nature – and of God:
+He didn’t create that potential, but discovered it, and he consistently spoke of the remedies not as a personal achievement, but as a gift from nature – and from God: